lmammino/jwt-cracker/README.md

 * **maxLength**: the max length of the string generated during the brute force (default: 12)

+## Requirements

+This script requires Node.js version 6.0.0 or higher

 ## Example

 Cracking the default [jwt.io example](https://jwt.io):